Open-Source

 Types common

-Provides generic Value Objects to enrich PHP's primitive types and strongly type your properties and arguments.
+Provides many generic Value Objects to enrich PHP's primitive types:

 Name::fromString('Bruce');